-Let’s be honest, 20-year-olds aren’t exactly known for their strong financial management skills.
-But honestly, it’s not necessarily their fault or a bad thing — really!
-A lack of financial experience, combined with student loan debt, entry-level jobs, and the desire to travel can make it difficult to properly manage your money.
+A lack of financial experience, combined with student loan debt, entry-level jobs, and the desire to travel can make it difficult for young people to properly manage their money.

 But no matter where your path in life is taking you, it’s so important to start learning the basics or managing money at an early age.
 With a little help from us, you’ll be in control of your finances in no time!